-At Thanksgiving dinner, the bird — or beast — usually takes center stage.
-But you can easily create a meat-free Thanksgiving feast sure to please your guests — or simply include a meat-free entree so your vegetarian and vegan guests aren’t relegated to just enjoying your side dishes.
-Experiment with seasonal produce and rich-tasting ingredients, like nuts, for hearty meat-free alternatives to traditional Thanksgiving recipes.
+At Christmas dinner, the bird — or beast — usually takes center stage.
+But you can easily create a meat-free feast sure to please your guests — or simply include a meat-free entree so your vegetarian and vegan guests aren’t relegated to just enjoying your side dishes.
+Experiment with seasonal produce and rich-tasting ingredients, like nuts, for hearty meat-free alternatives to traditional holiday recipes.

 Fix Meat-Free Stuffing

 Going meat-free doesn't mean you need to miss out on traditional dishes, like stuffing.
 Simply omit the meat from your favourite recipe and substitute with a spiced vegan sausage — look for spicy Italian or apple and sage varieties for autumn-appropriate flavour.